blacksheepaul/timelog/mcp/README.md

 - "How am I spending time across different activities?"
 - "What's my task completion rate this month?"
 - "Are there any active time logs running?"
+- "What is the best I can do under the existing constraints today"

 ## Troubleshooting